 Division Deans and Division Administrative Assistants will have offices located in close physical proximity to their administrative area.

-Lecture classrooms are assigned to classes based on room capacity and maximum seat count for that class.
-Division Deans will work collaboratively with each other and the Scheduling Office to assign an appropriate room for a class.
+Requests for office space for partners and external community members must first be approved by the Senior Leadership Team.
+The space location is determined by Administrative Services in conversation with administrators who supervise work in that area.

 Requests to assign a classroom or other space as a Community Space should be forwarded to the Dean of the requestor’s unit.

 The dean meets with stakeholders affiliated with the location to discuss benefits and consequences of space allocation.

-The Dean will bring this item for discussion and approval at the Dean’s meeting.
+The Dean will bring this item for discussion and approval at the College Wide Dean’s meeting.

-The outcome of the discussion from the Dean’s meeting will be forwarded to the president’s cabinet by the vice president.
+The outcome of the discussion from the College Wide Dean’s meeting will be forwarded to the president’s senior leadership team by the vice president.

 The final decision on the allocation of the community space will be made by the president’s cabinet.